 Cost: Free!

-Come view the heavens!
-Refreshments will be served, and glow sticks will be available for all.
+Come observe the night sky with various astronomical equipment.
+Refreshments will be served and glow sticks will be available for all!

 Audience: This event is open to the public.